kp8997/ruby-blog/README.md

 5. Create file model and inherit from ApplicationRecord

 6. Check again with console `rails c`

+### Extract from database and return to user via controller

+1. `index` method to return all records

+2. `new` method to return form

+3. `edit` method to return form

+4. `show` method to return a single record by id param

+5. `destroy` method must use `data : { turbo_method: :delete}` in rails >= 7

+6. Need to permit field when **create** or **update** due to security issues

+7. Detach general/helper functions in controller to be `private` ones because the public ones are used to handle request

+### Validate data before update or create to DBs

+1. Specific methods in validate in model file

+### Migration and Config for reference models - foreign keys

 Things you may want to cover: